sandiedu/Paper-ICISS-2025/README.md

 If you use this work in your own research, please cite it as:

 `Sandi Mulyadi.
 (2025).
-A Comparative Study of Regression Models for Assessing Clean Architecture in Python-based Projects.
+An Empirical Comparison of Regression Algorithms for Quantifying Clean Architecture in Python Codebases.
 GitHub. https://github.com/sandiedu/paper-iciss-2025`

 ## 📬 Contact